 Applications

-On this page you will see a list of all integrated SaaS applications, and apart from showing the applications list, this table holds very important and easy-to-access information about your SaaS applications, Here is a breakdown of all the information the applications table includes: i.
+On this page you will see a list of all integrated SaaS applications, and apart from showing the applications list, this table holds very important and easy-to-access information about your SaaS applications.
+Here is a breakdown of all the information the applications table includes: i.
 Users As the name suggests, this column holds the total number present on that particular application. ii.
 Shadow Apps This column holds the total number of discovered applications (apps) authorized from that particular application. iii.
-Scopes Risk This column holds the overall scopes risk for that particular application.
-Scopes Risk is the well-calculated risk of all of the authorized scopes to discovered applications. iv.
+Scope Risk This column holds the overall scope's risk for that particular application.
+Scope Risk is the well-calculated risk of all of the authorized scopes of discovered applications. iv.
 Issues This column holds the total number of open issues for that particular application. v.
 Severity Similar to Scopes Risk, this column holds the overall severity of open issues for that particular application. vi.
 Posture This column holds the overall posture of that particular application.
-Posture is % scale, this is a result of considering all risk factors for that application.
+Posture is a % scale; this is a result of considering all risk factors for that application.

-The application logo having another superseding logo on the top right corner suggests that the application is managed by that Idp.
+The application logo has another superseding logo on the top right corner suggesting that the application is managed by that IDP.

-The Idp name can be confimed by hovering over Application logo - It would give you the "Managed By - IdpName".
+The IDP name can be confirmed by hovering over the Application logo - It would give you the "Managed By - IdpName".

 Download